DO YOU NEED A SPINAL TAP FOR LYME DISEASE

 “Do I really need a spinal tap for Lyme disease?”

-While spinal taps are critical for conditions like meningitis, their role in Lyme disease is far more limited—and often misunderstood.
+Spinal taps (lumbar punctures) are sometimes recommended to “rule out neurologic Lyme disease.”
+While spinal taps are critical in conditions such as meningitis, their role in Lyme disease is far more limited—and often misunderstood.

 Spinal Taps: A Troubling Trend

 I’ve noticed a troubling trend in Lyme disease care.
-Some patients are being told they need a spinal tap (lumbar puncture) to “rule out neurological Lyme disease.”
-While spinal taps are important in cases like suspected meningitis, their role in evaluating Lyme is much more limited.
-Too often, patients go through this invasive procedure without it providing clear answers — and sometimes when it isn’t truly necessary.
+Some patients are being told they need a spinal tap (lumbar puncture) to “rule out neurologic Lyme disease.”

 Clinical Reality

-I have encountered patients who underwent spinal taps as part of their neurology evaluation for Lyme disease, even when the clinical need was uncertain.
+I have encountered patients who underwent spinal taps as part of their neurology evaluation for Lyme disease even when the clinical need was uncertain.

 The diagnostic yield is consistently low.
-In patients without clear neurological signs, a spinal tap for Lyme disease almost never provides new information.
-What it does provide is an invasive procedure with very real risks.
+In patients without clear neurologic signs, a spinal tap for Lyme disease almost never provides new information.

 False Sense of Security